Portfolio

 LITERARY, TEACHING, & CORPORATE WORKSHOPS

-*Writers in the School Spring Writers Meeting, one day: Select and Leverage Mentor Texts 2023
+*Writers in the School Spring Writers Meeting: Select and Leverage Mentor Texts 2023

-QPR Institute, Suicide Prevention Workshop, one day: Question, Persuade, Refer 2023
+QPR Institute, Suicide Prevention Workshop: Question, Persuade, Refer 2023

-*Miles Ahead Scholars Forging Week Program, four days: Unpack the Imagination 2022
+*Miles Ahead Scholars Forging Week Program: Unpack the Imagination 2022

-*Miles Ahead Scholars Writing Conference workshop, one day: Find Your Voice 2022
+*Miles Ahead Scholars Writing Conference workshop: Find Your Voice 2022

 Hispanic Studies, Master Class with Amaranta Caballero: Edición e impresión 2022